Exclusive Webinar: Beyond the Perimeter – How to See Every Threat in Hybrid Networks

-Endpoint Isolation and Containment: How Is It Done?
+Endpoint Isolation and Containment: How It Works and Why It Matters

 Key Takeaways

-When a cyber-attack strikes an endpoint—a user’s laptop, server, or virtual machine—seconds count.
-If you hesitate, that single infected system can propagate malware or unauthorized access throughout your network.
+When a cyber attack strikes an endpoint—a user’s laptop, server, or virtual machine—seconds count.
+If you hesitate, that single infected system can networkspread malware infections across your entire network through lateral movement.
 That’s where endpoint isolation and containment enters the picture.
-It provides your security team with an instant means of halting the threat from propagating while legitimate operations continue to function.
+It provides your teamsecurity teams with an instant means of halting the threat from propagatingspreading while legitimate operations continue to function.

 But how, exactly, does endpoint isolation function?
 And what technologies underlie its effectiveness?